grasingerm/lbxflow/README.md

 ### Overview

 Input files are created according to the [YAML](http://yaml.org/) format.
-If you need to check if your YAML is wellformed, checkout this [online parser](http://yaml-online-parser.appspot.com/) with helpful error reporting.
+If you need to check if your YAML is wellformed, check out this [online parser](http://yaml-online-parser.appspot.com/) with helpful error reporting.